totallynotdavid/downloader/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-Ready-blue.svg)](https://www.typescriptlang.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-@totallynodavid/downloader is a high-performance Node.js package for backend use.
-It helps you get direct media URLs and metadata from various social media platforms.
-You'll know what to do with it. :)
+@totallynodavid/downloader is a robust Node.js package for backend use.
+It helps you get direct media URLs, download media, and fetch metadata from various social media platforms.
+You'll not what to do with it. :)

-## Getting Started
+## Getting started

 First, install the package: